 “Change is the only constant in life.” — Heraclitus

-Whether it was faking that I wasn’t terrified of flying in order to get my then five year old to board a plane, or faking that I thought the toddler classes at My Gym were fun, and not actually the tenth fucking ring of hell, Faking It has always been a useful strategy in my mommy tool box.
+Whether it was pretending that I wasn’t terrified of flying in order to get my then five year old to board a plane, or acting like the toddler classes at My Gym were fun, and not actually the tenth fucking ring of hell, faking it has always been a useful strategy in my mommy tool box.

 People say little kids can tell when your lying, but I’m happy to call bullshit on this myth because my boys fell for all of it.

-Faking It allowed me to be a better version of myself, and I wanted that for my boys.
+Pretending I was relaxed and in control allowed me to be what I thought was a better version of myself, and I wanted that for my kids.

-Last weekend, for example, I drop my kid off at his sex-ed class, you know, like you do.
+Last weekend, for example, I drop my oldest off at his sex-ed class, you know, like you do.

-(Time out— You guys, I am totally not usually hung up about sex.
+(Time out— Just so you know, I am not usually hung up about sex stuff.
 Seriously.
-It’s probably one of the few hang-ups I don’t have, but I haven’t bought condoms since, like, Clinton’s first term, and apparently it is now super embarrassing for me to do so.
-I know, totally dumb.)
+It’s probably one of the few hang-ups I don’t have, but I haven’t bought condoms since grunge bands were a thing, and apparently I am a little out of practice.)

 “What are those?”
 My son asks.

-“Condoms,” I answer, “like we were talking about in the car.”
-No biggie, I think, perusing the vast array of choices available.
+“Condoms,” I answer brightly, “like we were talking about in the car.”
+No biggie, I think, perusing the vast array of choices.

 “Why are there so many kinds?”

-“Because each is a little different,” I tell him, somewhat distracted.
+Someone passes behind us.
+Did I imagine it, or was that a snicker?
+I feel my face flush.
 I just need the cheapest, biggest box, and I need to get it before anyone comes and judges me for being all sexed up and desperate for rubbers at two in the afternoon.

 “What’s that?”
-11 asks, but I’m busy reading the box I’ve nabbed.
+11 asks, but I’m busy reading the box I’ve snagged.
 Twenty-six, not nearly enough.
 Shit.
 I go in again.

 “Are you stealing?”
 My son asks, as I frantically search for a bigger box, knocking something called a Pleasure Pack to the floor.
 I’m intrigued, but need to stay on task.